 - 19 or higher on the Reading portion of the ACT; 450 on SAT verbal (before March 2016), or 480 on SAT reading and writing (effective March 2016); or

 - 4 or higher on the PARCC reading and writing assessment; or

-Using a computer, you will read several texts then respond to multiple choice questions using what you have read.
-The test is untimed.
-There are 30 question on the College Success reading placement test.
-Keep in mind you can return to re-read the passage at any time.
+Using a computer, you will read several texts then respond to multiple-choice questions using what you have read.
+There are 30 questions on the College Success reading placement test.
+Keep in mind; you can return to re-read the passage at any time.
 Most questions fall into one of two categories: referring and reasoning.
 Referring items pose questions about material explicitly stated in the text.
 Reasoning items assess how well you make appropriate inferences, understand the text, and determine the specific meanings of difficult or unfamiliar words.